Bhaswanth-A/ROS-Theory/Topics-and-Messages.md

 # 3. ROS Topics

-ROS Topics represent a stream of messages that flow between two or more nodes.
+ROS Topics represent a stream of messages that connect two or more nodes.
 The nodes act as publishers or subscribers of messages - publisher nodes send messages through topics and subscriber nodes receive the messages transmitted through a particular topic.

 - A publisher node would have to register the topic name and the type of messages, and only then it can publish to a topic.